 <CH> Chapter heading (ie title of the paper)

-<A> Level 1 subheading (ie abstract, introduction, discussion)
+<A> Level 1 heading (ie abstract, introduction, discussion)

 A section written by a contributor other than the lead author should include the person’s full name (excluding ‘by’ and with an ampersand between the last two names for multi-authored sections).